 The program should not set or change COLDST ($244) by default

-Reason: Different machines use different upgrades.
+Reason: Different computers use different types of RAM upgrades.

-The program should handle different TV systems (PAL/NTSC)
+The program should handle different TV systems (PAL/NTSC).

-The program should change DMA and DL only during or immediately after the vertical blank
+The program should change DMA and DL only during or immediately after the vertical blank.

-The program should initialize POKEY when it starts
+The program should initialize POKEY when it starts.

-The program should limit the maximum total sound volume
+The program should limit the maximum total sound volume.

 Reason: Each of the four channels has a volume between 0 and 15.
 If the sum of all volumes exceeds 32, a real Atari computer will sound distorted.